List of Fables characters: King Arthur and Camelot

-King Arthur and his court appears in flashbacks during The Good Prince story arc, where the spirit of Sir Lancelot tells his story to Flycatcher.
+King Arthur and his court appear in flashbacks during The Good Prince story arc, where the spirit of Sir Lancelot tells his story to Flycatcher.
 Camelot and the fabled King Arthur set the standard of "true chivalry" for all of Christendom and its legend touched much of the pagan worlds beyond.
 The Fables graphic novel 1001 Nights of Snowfall reveals that Lancelot, Camelot's most gifted champion, was blessed by Frau Totenkinder, who told him that he would be unbeatable in battle as long as he remained pure and honorable.
 Lancelot was unbeatable, until he lost his honor by having a love affair with the King's wife, Guinevere.
 The Knights of the Round Table are referred to in Lancelot's story, and Gawain makes an appearance.
 Lancelot's betrayal, and the "unforgivable acts" that he perpetrated afterward, split the Round Table and led to the downfall of Camelot.
 Even though Arthur eventually forgave him, Lancelot couldn't forgive himself.
 He hanged himself and became the mysterious Forsworn Knight who appears in the early issues of Fables.
 Dialog between Flycatcher and Lancelot's ghost reveals that Arthur was eventually laid to rest in a crypt.
 Arthur appears briefly in flashbacks during the Fables story The Destiny Game.
 According to the Fables Encyclopedia annotations, "Sir Grimauld" from The Good Prince is Bill Willingham's creation, as there is no such character in the King Arthur mythos.
 Based on the color of his armor, he may be the Green Knight from the poem "Sir Gawain and the Green Knight" (circa A.D.
 1390).